nehemiah-negussie/GeorgeBOT/README.md

 # GeorgeBOT
-custom discord bot for guessing pokemon
+A discord bot for almighty discord server, just for fun and sometimes guesses pokemon.